AdilAzhari/blood-bank/README.md

 - **Frontend**: AdminLTE (for the admin panel), Bootstrap
 - **Database**: MySQL
 - **Other**: Laravel Notification Channels, Laravel APIs, File Storage
+- **Packages**:
+  - `laravel/ui`: Provides authentication scaffolding for Laravel.
+  - `spatie/laravel-permission`: Manages roles and permissions in the application.

 ## Installation